W is also for Wollongong

 One of the features I really enjoy about Wollongong is the presence of good Op Shops, my favourite being the Salvos and then Lifeline.

 Wollongong has certainly shaken off its “country town” persona and is a modern and cosmopolitan regional city.
-Many people will still travel up to Sydney for entertainment, but for an Old Chook like me, Wollongong has enough going on to keep me quite busy!
+Many people will still travel up to Sydney for entertainment, but for an Old Chook like me, Wollongong has enough going on to keep me busy!